AnonPhoenix420/cyph3r/README.md

 # 🚀 Tool Usage Guide
 CYPH3R contains multiple primary tools packed into a single binary.
 Here is how to use each.

+👻 Global Flag: Ghost Mode (`--ghost`)
+Route all traffic securely through Tor/SOCKS5 (`127.0.0.1:9050`) by appending --ghost to any command.
+(Note: Incompatible with `--synflood` due to raw socket constraints).

 🛡️ Tool 1: Target Intelligence & OSINT Reconnaissance
 Extract comprehensive intelligence reports, unmasked real IPs, discovered subdomains, harvested emails, phone vectors, and digital footprints.